 MSc Remote Sensing

 Remote sensing is the science of deriving information about the Earth’s (or even non-terrestrial planetary) surface without being in contact with it, through the capture, processing and analysis of electromagnetic radiation of different wavelengths.
-Remote sensing is integral to a wide range of environmental and commercial applications from understanding global climate change, deforestation and the global carbon cycle, fire mapping, oil exploration, ice sheet dynamics, earthquakes, atmospheric monitoring, oceanography, through to resource management, food security and humanitarian applications.
+Remote sensing is integral to a wide range of applications including: global climate change, deforestation, fire mapping, oil exploration, ice sheet dynamics, earthquakes, pollution, oceanography, ecology and conservation, resource management, food security and humanitarian applications.

 Who will benefit from the programme?

 The MSc in Remote Sensing is designed to appeal to students from a range of disciplines looking to understand the role that remote sensing can play in understanding the environment.
-It will appeal not only to those with backgrounds in environmental sciences (such as geography and geology) but also to those with a background in more quantitative sciences (physics, engineering) who wish to exploit their skills in an environmental science context.
+It will appeal not only to those with backgrounds in environmental sciences (such as geography and geology) but also to those with a background in more quantitative sciences (physics, engineering, computing etc.) who wish to exploit their skills in an environmental science context.
 The programme also caters for those who have been in employment and wish to change career.
 Each year the programme takes approximately 10-20 students from different national and disciplinary backgrounds, making this a vibrant international and interdisciplinary programme.
 The MSc will appeal to individuals interested in developing research training while acquiring vocational skills for work in remote sensing related positions in public and private sector institutions.
-The MSc is also a suitable training for those wishing to undertake higher level work as a prelude to a PhD in remote sensing.
+The MSc is also suitable training for those wishing to undertake a PhD.
 Many of the programme alumni now occupy academic positions throughout the remote sensing community.

 The programme is based at University College London (UCL).
 Lectures are held in the Department of Geography and Civil, Environmental & Geomatic Engineering at UCL.
 Teaching is also carried out in the Department of Earth Science Engineering, Imperial College of Science, Technology and Medicine (IC) and in the Department of Geography, King’s College London.
 Computing facilities are available across all sites and library facilities at UCL and IC.